mako-framework/docs/04_command_line/01_basics.md

 	php reactor

-If should print the following on a default Mako installation
+It should print the following on a default Mako installation

 	Usage: